 Unique Taxpayer Reference

-All companies registered in the UK are automatically assigned a Unique Taxpayer Reference (UTR).
-This type of TIN number is a unique 10 digit number that is used for purposes of Corporation Tax.
+All companies registered in the UK are automatically issued a Unique Taxpayer Reference (UTR) by HMRC, when they are incorporated.
+This type of TIN is a unique 10 digit number that is used for purposes of Corporation Tax.

 HM Revenue and Customs (HMRC) will issue a Unique Taxpayer Reference once a limited company has been registered for Corporation Tax.
 This number will then need to be used in any correspondence with HMRC, or when submitting forms, company accounts, or paying Corporation Tax.